outdreamer/build-a-cure-1/docs/tasks/work.md

 								- comparing chihuahuas to cats loses the information that other dogs are similar/different to cats in various ways, like:
 									- cats that bark (over-focuses on type, rather than the important variable, which is proximity within types likely to be domesticated both having vocal chords with structural similarities necessary for audio data misidentifications)
 									- dwarf dogs with similar sizes to cats (there are other similarities that can produce misidentifications in image data)
+									- dogs with mutations (one-population type distortions) that make them seem similar to chihuahuas or cats
 							- an information gain
 								- comparing chihuahuas to cats highlights the significant similarities between them that are more relevant to certain question than comparing all dogs to cats, like intent to resolve misidentification problem types